TheMightyAmondee/CustomDeathPenaltyPlus/README.md

 1.5.0 - Added translation support, added italian, spanish and french translations thanks to AlixNauts on Nexus!

-1.5.1 - Added GMCM support thanks to alayfishey on Github!
+1.5.1 - Added GMCM support thanks to ayalfishey!